threedi/tema-demo/README.md

 ## Context broker: custom vocabulary

-In the early 2000's (when XML was still popular) in a totally different EU project (eConstruct), I worked on my PhD thesis and [on semantic web vocabularies](https://reinout.vanrees.org/thesis/node39.html).

 In the context broker, we'll need to store information.
 Information that needs terms and definitions because of its "linked data" nature.
 So if we want to talk about a `RegionAtRisk`, we'll need to define.